Marcelo Torcuato de Alvear: Biography

 Máximo Marcelo Torcuato de Alvear was born on 4 October 1868 in the city of Buenos Aires. son of Torcuato de Alvear and Elvira Pacheco y Reinoso, descended from the wealthy Alvear family, a patrician family of Basque origin.

 His great-grandfather Diego de Alvear y Ponce de León participated in the setting of boundaries with Brazil and became Brigadier General of the Royal Spanish Armada in 1770.
 His grandfather Carlos María de Alvear became supreme director of the United Provinces of the Río de la Plata and commander of the national Army in the war in Brazil.
 His father Torcuato de Alvear was mayor of the city of Buenos Aires.

 Alvear's youth was typical of that of a young man of the aristocracy.
-He frequented the different circuits of the Buenos Aires night, which ranged from the respectable theaters in the center of the city of Buenos Aires to meeting places of dubious reputation.
+He frequented the different circuits of the Buenos Aires night, which ranged from the respectable theaters in the centre of the city of Buenos Aires to meeting places of dubious reputation.

-He entered the National College of Buenos Aires in 1879.
+He entered the Colegio Nacional de Buenos Aires in 1879.
 His studies were very irregular: he finished second and third years only in 1881; two years later, the fourth and fifth, concluding his studies in 1885; however, he had finished high school at the National School of Rosario.
 In February 1886, he asked Dr. Manuel Obarrio, dean of the Law School of the University of Buenos Aires, to enroll him as a regular student to study Law.
 In that same year he failed in Introduction to Law, but approved Public International Law.
 He was taking subjects regularly, without delays and with high marks, especially in the courses on civil law.
 Finally in 1891, just a year after the death of his father, he obtained his law degree.

 The young Alvear, along with his fellow students and friends José Luis Cantilo, Fernando Saguier and Tomás Le Breton, formed a group with a certain reputation as public troublemakers.
 Some of those altercations even ended with some of the gang members in jail.

 A man of fortune, he traveled widely in Europe and in 1906 he married the lyrical artist Regina Paccini in Lisbon; but his estrangement did not prevent him from following closely the events of the country and maintaining his interest in the efforts of radicalism in favor of the purity of suffrage and free vote.